Do you prefer to contact us by phone?

 What is an electronic signature?

-The “ordinary” electronic signature
+The “simple” electronic signature

 Example